Mandela, Lazio

 Mandela is a comune (municipality) in the Metropolitan City of Rome in the Italian region of Lazio, located about 40 km northeast of Rome.
+It sits on a hill between the Licenza stream and the Aniene River.
+It is part of the Valle dell'Aniene Mountain Community.

 Mandela borders the following municipalities: Anticoli Corrado, Cineto Romano, Licenza, Percile, Roccagiovine, Roviano, Saracinesco, Vicovaro.